 Malvern has an extraordinary scientific heritage: it was at the College that radar technology was invented in the 1940s; Nuffield Science was pioneered at Malvern College under John Lewis, former Housemaster and Head of Science.
 Thanks to its academic rigour, scientific heritage and the pursuit of holistic education, the College, together with The Downs Malvern, has produced many Nobel Prize Winners in Science including Francis William Aston, Chemist; James Meade, Economist; Alan Hodgkin, Neuroscientist; and Frederick Sanger, Biochemist and a double Nobel Laureate.
 It also has strong sporting tradition with many accomplished Old Malvernians sportsmen such as R.E.
 Foster, the only man to have captained England at both cricket and football, Charles Bambridge, England football captain, and Frank Mann, England cricket captain.
 Other famous alumni (‘Old Malvernians’) include C. S. Lewis, author of The Chronicles of Narnia; Lord MacLaurin, former Chairman of Tesco and Vodafone; and Baron Weatherill, former Speaker of the British House of Commons.

+THe latest member of Malvern College is Malvern College Chengdu, Xinjin, which is scheduled to be completed and begin operation in 2019.
 The Malvern College family of schools offers distinct advantages for our students and staff in opportunities for exchanges, transfer, sharing of practice, and professional development.

 The majority of places will be offered to students with foreign passports of an international background.
 Students enrolled in Malvern College Pre-School Hong Kong for a minimum of 1 year will have priority for assessment for Malvern College Hong Kong over other applicants.